We love ourselves some powder at Eagle Point.

 National Weather Service GFS Model

 The NWS isn’t known for creating the easiest user interfaces for the public, but if you click on this link and then click on either “Loop All” or “Day 16” in the lower right, you will be magically transported into the future where you can track storms and their anticipated precipitation amounts across the country.
-It is very difficult for even the best in the world to predict the weather 16 days out, but they are usually fairly accurate in at least predicting if things will be quiet or if we should consider waxing up the skis or boards.
+It is very difficult for even the best in the world to predict the weather 16 days out, but they are usually fairly accurate in at least predicting if regional weather will be quiet or if we should get excited.

 You can play around and toggle with the “Precip Params” to change the map so that it will produce total precipitation amounts over given timeframes—from 1 hour to 60 hours.
 The link below shows anticipated amounts during a 36 hour timeframe.
 We get excited when we see blues and purples over southern Utah